 Having been declared a CIPS Centre of Excellence since 2014, we have over eight different training and study centres all throughout the UK, including prime locations such as Manchester, Birmingham, London and many other major UK cities.

-With such high industry standards and plenty of locations throughout the country, SRSCC are perfectly positioned to provide quality CIPS supply and procurement training and apprenticeships, so get in touch today and see how SRSCC can help find your next apprentice.
+With such high industry standards and plenty of locations throughout the country, SRSCC are perfectly positioned to provide quality CIPS training, as well as supply and procurement apprenticeships, so get in touch today and see how SRSCC can help find your next apprentice.

 Advanced Certificate in Procurement and Supply Operations.